obsidiansystems/obelisk-systemd/module-options.md

 ### `obelisks.<name>.acmeCertAdminEmail :: string`

 Description: Contact email address for the CA to be able to reach you.
-See security.acme.certs in the NiOS manual.
+See security.acme.certs in the NixOS manual.